Keyboard shortcuts

 System Commands

-# Check TUICommander status
+# Check TUICommander status — version, session/agent counts, and which

 tuic status